 The research concluded that swimmers who had taken beet juice before a workout had an increased anaerobic threshold.

-This means they were able to swim longer due to improved oxygen capacity and lower aerobic energy cost .
+According to the exact same study found on the MDPI website, this means they were able to swim longer due to improved oxygen capacity and lower aerobic energy cost .

 Study #2: High Altitude